Women in Syria: Engagement

-In 2017, Women made up 30% of the judicial corps in Syria, which is an increase of almost double from before the revolution, in which only 15% of the judicial corps were women.
-Because of the conflict, and a subsequent loss of male figures to the conflict, women have, in some cases, stepped into positions of authority.
+In 2017, women made up 30% of the judicial corps in Syria, which is an increase of almost double from before the revolution, in which only 15% of the judicial corps were women.
+Because of the civil war, and a subsequent loss of male figures to the conflict, some women stepped into positions of authority.
 As of February 2021, the third and most recent cohort studying at the Higher Institute of Judicial Studies was mostly women, with 28 out of 49 trainees.

-Women's engagement in Syria's legal and political areas has been significant despite the amount of uncertainty present.
-In the context of the country's ongoing conflict and disrupted government, women have held influential roles as judges and legal professionals in opposition-controlled areas.
-This challenges traditional gender roles in spaces that have historically been dominated by men.
-However, the future of female legal professionals in post-Assad Syria remains uncertain, due to the concerns that were made during the conflict, such as women presiding over Sharia courts or leading legal initiatives.
-This may be reversed amid shifting political landscapes and conservative pressures.
-Despite these challenges, the active participation of women in Syria's judicial and civil society positions truly captures their resilience and determination to shape the country's future and improve their voice.
+Women's engagement in Syria's legal and political areas was significant during the civil war.
+In the context of the civil war and disrupted government, women held influential roles as judges and legal professionals in opposition-controlled areas.
+This challenges traditional gender roles in spaces that were historically dominated by men.
+The future of female legal professionals in post-Assad Syria (outside of DAANES) was uncertain as of January 2025, due to objections by Hay'at Tahrir al-Sham (HTS) against women presiding over Sharia courts or leading legal initiatives.

 Education

-Between 1970 and the late 1990s, the number of girls in the education system dramatically increased due to the Ba'ath Parties initiative to combat illiteracy.
+Between 1970 and the late 1990s, the number of girls in the education system dramatically increased due to the Ba'ath Party's initiative to combat illiteracy.

 The change was evident in primary schools, high schools and universities.
 Nevertheless, there are still ninety five women to every one hundred men.
 The dropout rate for women is much higher than for men.
 Prior to the conflict, Syria's education system was far more developed.
 After reaching the fifth year of the conflict, an estimated 50% of all school-age children were no longer attending school.

 According to data from the World Bank, 46.8% of girls and 39.8% of boys complete lower secondary school in the Syrian Arab Republic as of 2022.
 The gap in completion rate is larger than the gap of the Middle East and North Africa aggregate.

 According to the Human Rights Watch, reports show at least 650 cases of educational facilities being attacked or exploited for military purposes.

-The literacy rate for women is 74.2 percent and 91 percent for men.
-The rate of females over 25 with secondary education is 29.0 percent.
+In 2014, the literacy rate for women was 74.2 percent and 91 percent for men.
+The rate of females over 25 with secondary education was 29.0 percent.